floraQuilichini/GLS_last_version/README.md

    - 1st application : computing GLS descriptors.
-     Uncomment from line 138 to line 254 and Comment from line 256 to end Then, to test the code, use the data contained in the folder "data_example_1" and run the following command in a terminal: bunny.ply  bunny_source_interest_point.ply  0.1292 4.9115 500 bunny_profiles.txt 1
+     Uncomment from line 138 to line 254 and Comment from line 256 to end Then, to test the code, use the data contained in the folder "data_example_1" and run the following command in a terminal: bunny.ply  bunny_source_interest_point.ply  0.1292 4.9115 500 bunny_profiles.txt 1  <br />

-     The first parameter is the original mesh/point cloud.
+     The first parameter is the original mesh/point cloud.<br />
      The second parameter is a subset of keypoints from the original point cloud.
-GLS will be computed on these keypoints.
+GLS will be computed on these keypoints. <br />
      The third and fourth parameters are respectively the minimum and maximum scale (see "https://www.researchgate.net/publication/286510263_Relative_Scale_Estimation_and_3D_Registration_of_Multi-Modal_Geometry_Using_Growing_Least_Squares" p6)
      A good choice for the minimum scale is to take the minimum of the average edge length (for mesh) (or point distance (for point cloud)) between the two objects to register.
      A good choice for the maximum scale is to take the bigest bounding box diagonal between the two objects to register.
-Another valid choice is to take the maximum of the average edge length between the two objects, and multiply it by a big consant (let's say 5).
+Another valid choice is to take the maximum of the average edge length between the two objects, and multiply it by a big consant (let's say 5). <br />
-     The fifth parameter is the number of scale samples (see "https://www.researchgate.net/publication/286510263_Relative_Scale_Estimation_and_3D_Registration_of_Multi-Modal_Geometry_Using_Growing_Least_Squares" p6)
+     The fifth parameter is the number of scale samples (see "https://www.researchgate.net/publication/286510263_Relative_Scale_Estimation_and_3D_Registration_of_Multi-Modal_Geometry_Using_Growing_Least_Squares" p6)<br />
-     The sixth parameter is the output filename where the algorithm will write the point profiles (i.e. the descriptor) and the optional last parameter is a boolean to set to 1 if we want the algorithm to compute and write the geometric variations.
+     The sixth parameter is the output filename where the algorithm will write the point profiles (i.e. the descriptor) and the optional last parameter is a boolean to set to 1 if we want the algorithm to compute and write the geometric variations. <br />

      - 2nd application : Estimate the relative scale between the two object to register & Estimate the matching points between the two objects
       Uncomment from line 256 to line 331 and Comment from line 138 to 254 and from line 334 to end.